Hide and Seek

 In Hide N Seek, the Seeker doesn’t stand still waiting for the Hiders to show themselves (well, they aren’t *supposed* to).
 The Seeker looks for the Hiders in every nook and cranny, obvious or improbable.
 An entire industry of games requires the player to find hidden objects or words.
-We will spend hours looking for Waldo or to see the hidden picture at the doctor’s office (I haven’t ever found one, so I’m not convinced anything is really there).
+We will spend hours looking for Waldo or seeing the hidden picture at the doctor’s office.
 Why, then, do we not Diligently Seek God?

 We FEEL contentment sitting in a pew, listening to Christian music, and reading a verse of the day.
 We FEEL at peace accepting vague principles of truth.
 We FEEL good when we “go to church” or help others.
 Not one of those things on a surface level will lead us to FINDING God.